florianmende/sos_tuwien/README.md

 poetry install
 ```

-The run.sh script requires the XMPP server to be online, start it with run_xmpp_server.sh in a separate terminal
+The run_grid_search.sh and run.sh scripts requires the XMPP server to be online when using ACO, start it with run_xmpp_server.sh in a separate terminal

 ## Docker